TomCGLA/Machine-Learning-Internal-Erosion-/README.md

 # Machine-Learning-Internal-Erosion-
-Space to host outputs from my Masters Project Investigating the use of machine learning when assessing internal stability.
+Space to host outputs from my Masters Project:

+Using Machine Learning to Predict Failure due to Internal Erosion in Earth Embankment Dams